-For first-time owners, the disappointment of having to go back to the dealer with a new travel trailer or motorhome can be hard to handle.
+For first-time owners, the disappointment of taking a new travel trailer or motorhome back to the dealer can be hard to handle.
 But when you consider that you bought something that's both a vehicle and a house with thousands of individual parts, and that it is largely hand-built, you can appreciate how hard it is to get everything perfect.

-This is why some Airstream dealers try to get you to commit to a followup service appointment on the day you take delivery.
-They're not just doing it to boost their service business, they're doing it because they want you to know that any problems you encounter will get dealt with.
+In fact, this is why some Airstream dealers try to get you to commit to a followup service appointment on the day you take delivery.
+They want you to know that any problems you encounter will get dealt with.
+In some cases, there may be multiple problems that need fixing.

 Here's what I would check: